awarenessxz/react-gadgets/README.md

 # react-gadgets

 `react-gadgets` is a React Library which contains a collection of custom reusable React Components, documented with storybook and tested using Jest &amp; React-Testing-Library.
-The intention is not to re-create the wheel, hence we will be using third party libraries and css for the UI design.
+The intention is not to re-create the wheel, hence most of the React Component are created using third party libraries and css for the UI design.

 ## Overview